 After breakfast we'll return to the black beach close to Jökulsárlón for the sunrise.
 You'll be surprised to witness how different the conditions can be after just a day or two.
 After that, we'll continue our drive back west, stopping on the way to shoot more spots of interest and icy scapes.
 We'll stop at Vik for a meal and another angle for the sunset, and by night we'll be back in our lovely Reykjavík hotel.

-Physical Difficulty: Mostly Beginner.
-There will be no difficult climbing, but rarely there might be a short hike (up to 30 minutes) to get to a location.
-Winter conditions in Iceland are a bit harsh, so you must be prepared to withstand temperatues as low as -10 degrees centigrade in addition to strong winds.
+Physical Difficulty: Beginner.
+Decent mobility is required, but there will be no difficult hiking or climbing.
+There might be short hikes of up to 30 minutes to get to a location.
+Winter conditions in Iceland can be a bit harsh, so you must be prepared to withstand temperatures as low as -10 degrees centigrade in addition to strong winds.
 On average, the temperature is likely to be around zero degress centigrade.

 The full amount (after discounts if applicable) must be payed via wire transfer 75 days prior to the workshop starting date.